The Financial Aid Academic Plan is now referred to as the Student Success Plan. See details below.

 The Financial Aid Academic Plan is now referred to as the Student Success Plan.
 The Student Success Plan will be required for all students submitting a Satisfactory Academic Progress Appeal.
 If the SAP Appeal is approved, the requirements of the Student Success Plan will take effect immediately.
 If you are not currently enrolled, it will take effect for the next term of enrollment.

 The Student Success Plan, like the Financial Aid Academic Plan, may have a variety of interventions assigned (i.e., mandatory tutoring, reduced course load, less online coursework, etc.) and adherence to these requirements is a must in order for you to continue receiving financial aid.
-The Student Success Plan/Financial Aid Academic Plan is designed to ensure that you will be meeting SAP or graduating by a specific point in time.
+The Student Success Plan/Financial Aid Academic Plan are individualized plans designed to ensure that you will be meeting SAP or graduating by a specific point in time.
 Although each plan is reviewed at the end of every term, the plan itself may be in effect for multiple terms.

 In addition to the above, SPC's Student Success Plan will always consist of the following requirements: